 An acute subdural hematoma is an emergency situation and has an 80 percent mortality rate.

-A chronic subdural hematoma is a very slow-progressing brain bleed, in which the patient can go weeks, even a few months, before symptoms begin appearing.
+With a chronic subdural hematoma the patient can go weeks, even a few months, before symptoms begin appearing.

 This happened to my mother: Six weeks after fainting and then falling, hitting her head on the ceramic bathtub — she experienced her first symptoms.

 Have a question about brain bleeds?